biomedbigdata/keypathwayminer-standalone/README.md

     GENE_ID   CASE1	  CASE2   CASE3
     10203         1	      0       1
     3232          0       0       1
     ...
     ...

     -- DATASETS file:  This file contains the paths to each individual indicator matrix file and it's corresponding L parameter.
+Does not support batch runs yet.
 The format should be the following:

     ID      L       PATH
     1       10      path/to/matrix1.txt